GjotoGjoto/1147_new/README.md

 **Usage**

-The FFV prediction_group4_CHE1147 script is designed to follow all modelling steps in order, moving from EDA to pre-processing to training and finally evaluation.
+The FFV prediction_group4_CHE1147 script is designed to follow all modelling steps in order, moving from EDA to pre-processing, to training, and finally to evaluation.

 **Dataset**

-The dataset used to train the model was obtained by the NeurIPS - Open Polymer Prediction 2025 kaggle competition which can be found here:
+The dataset used to train the model was obtained by the NeurIPS - Open Polymer Prediction 2025 Kaggle competition, which can be found here:
 NeurIPS - Open Polymer Prediction 2025. https://kaggle.com/neurips-open-polymer-prediction-2025 (accessed 2025-10-20).

 **Authors**